tadmacy/h2-filebased-db-example/README.md

-# README for the H2 File-based Dataabase Example
+# An H2 File-based Database Example in Spring Boot

 This Spring Boot example shows how a local file-based database can be embedded in a project.
 The database is H2 and using the parameters set in the application.properties file, you can instantiate a database that will exist in memory, or be written to any accessible file system.
 In this example, the database files are written to the project's folder as a file in a "data" folder.
 The location is also determined by settings in the application properties folder.